Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To search for something that is very difficult or nearly impossible to find.
+To search for something that is extremely difficult to find.

 Usage: